U1711/calcium_project/assessment/README.txt

 Introduction/motivation

-My lab has been sitting on data from a series of calcium signalling experiments for years (since around 2018) that proved too laborious to analyse.
-Cells were treated with ionomycin which releases ER from the endoplasmic reticulum.
-This is one of the major intracellular calcium stores along wiht the lysosome.
-We are interested in is the cell's response to the increased cytoplasmic calcium levels, as calcium homeostasis is known to be dysregulated in a number of neurodegenerative diseases, which these experements were conducted on (25 disease and 5 wild type cells.
-The output of these experements is a large number of spreadsheets of calcium levels (as determined by fluorescence and microscopy) against time.
+My lab has been sitting on data from a series of calcium signalling experiments for years (since around 2018), that proved too laborious to analyse.
+I these cells were treated with ionomycin which releases ER from the endoplasmic reticulum.
+One of the major intracellular calcium stores along with the lysosome.
+They were interested in the cell's response to the increased cytoplasmic calcium levels, as calcium homeostasis dysregulation is a known feature of many neurodegenerative diseases.
+Experements were carried out on 25 diseases and 5 wild type cell lines.
+The output of these experements is a large number of spreadsheets of calcium levels (as determined by fluorescence and microscopy) and a timescale.
 Each dataset contains data from a number of cells but is restricted to one cell type.
 When plotted, the data has a general pattern as seen in the following link:

 https://github.com/U1711/calcium_project/blob/main/assessment/example_plot_annotated.png

-The pattern consists of an incline from where ionomycin treatment takes place, a lag period where levels begin to decline but the cellular response is still generating.
+Each graph begins with incline due to ionomycin treatment, followed by a lag period where levels begin to decline but the cellular response is still generating.
 This is followed by the primary decline which is what we're most interested in, which ends with a slow plateau to a trough.